Rivers: 4 days after governorship declaration, gunmen invade gov aspirant’s home

 According to him, the gunmen invaded his GRA residence in Port Harcourt during the early hours of Friday, April 15, and searched rooms suspected to be his own.

-The development is coming exactly four days after Princewill declared his intention to contest the governorship election in the state come 2023 under the platform of the ruling All Progressives Congress (APC), The Punch reports.
+The development is coming exactly four days after Princewill declared his intention to contest the governorship election in the state come 2023 under the platform of the ruling All Progressives Congress (APC).

 What happened

-Confirming the incident in a statement on Friday, Princewill described the invasion as an 'assassination attempt', adding that he was clearly the 'target.'
+Confirming the incident in a statement and photos sent to Legit.ng, on Friday, Princewill described the invasion as an 'assassination attempt', adding that he was clearly the 'target.'

 While linking the incident to the forthcoming elections, the governorship hopeful said the assailants took nothing except the CCTV recorder hard drive which indicated that he was a 'target for elimination'.